 Fatigue, dyspnea, increase BP, cyanosis, cold clammy skin, orthopnea, arrhythmia, jugular vein distention, oliguria, anuria, decrease PR, rales, restlessness, syncope, vertigo, weakness, DOB, delayed capillary refill, nausea, and vomiting, loss of consciousness, memory loss

 Decreased cardiac output related to decrease venous return; alteration in systemic vascular resistance; alterations in rate, rhythm and conduction.

 Altered cerebral and cardiopulmonary tissue perfusion related to poor circulation and tissue oxygenation.

 DOB, abnormal breath sounds, changes in RR, tachypnea, cough, cyanosis, dyspnea, apnea, restlessness, use of accessory muscles for breathing, noisy respirations, shortness of breath, altered chest excursion, pursed-lip breathing, nasal flaring, fremitus, 3-point position, confusion, inability to cough out secretions, hypoxia, irritability.

 Ineffective airway clearance related to tracheobronchial obstruction, infection and/or secretion; decreased energy and fatigue.

 Ineffective breathing pattern related to stress; decreased energy and fatigue; alteration of normal O2 /CO2 ratio.

-Impaired gas exchange related to ventilation perfusion imbalance; altered blood flow; alveolar-capillary membrane changes; poor oxygen supply; altered oxygen-carrying capacity of blood.
+Impaired gas exchange related to ventilation-perfusion imbalance; altered blood flow; alveolar-capillary membrane changes; poor oxygen supply; altered oxygen-carrying capacity of the blood.